ipa-kut/test_nodelets/README.md

     * This value is then published internally via zero copy memory transfer to the other nodelet which then prints it out
 * Has thread manipulation example
     * Publishing 0 to external subscriber (/inx) will stop the thread that saves time, and publishing 1 starts it again

+## test_nodelets/CompParamNodelet

+Compares an incoming float value against a parameter float value, and reports true when nearly equal based on threshold

+Startup: `roslaunch test_nodelets test_comp_param.launch`

+* Has two params:
+    * `param` - Float - Value to compare against
+    * `tolerance` - Float - Threshold of true comparison window
+* Has two inputs:
+    * `control` - Bool - When true, calculation is enabled
+    * `float_val` - Float - Value to compare against param
+* Has one output:
+    * `result` - Bool - True when calculation result is true

 ## Resources